1320 - Mellonia

 In the middle ages, when Poland was mostly dark forests and cold, harsh terrain, there was one thing the land brought forth in abundance: Honey.

 A young tanner from the village now known as Giecz, whose name has been lost to the years, added a mix of spices with the oil from an orange skin, to spirits infused with honey.
 They named the drink Mellonia, for the ancient Roman Goddess of bees.

-Today, we bring we bring you our version of this heart-warming, intoxicatingly sweet mead recipe that has been passed down for generations.
+Today, we bring you our version of this heart-warming, intoxicatingly sweet mead recipe that has been passed down for generations.